 - Don’t Be Distracted.
 Pedestrians can be distracted when they’re walking, too.
 If you’re looking at your phone or rifling through a bag, you’re not paying attention to where you’re going.
 At best, you are risking bumping into a stranger but at worst, you could unknowingly stumble into the street into traffic.

-Krzak Rundio Law Group Is Here to Help You
+Krzak Rundio Gorman, Injury Attorneys Is Here to Help You

 If you’ve been in a pedestrian accident with a negligent driver, you may have grounds to file a claim.
 Please get in touch with our Chicago office to schedule a free consultation.